 A child must meet all of the following requirements to be eligible:

-- They cannot be working or earning in excess of $1,070 a month
+- They cannot be working or earning in excess of $1,180 gross income per month

 - They have a mental or physical issue that has brought about serious or noticeable limitations in function

 - The child's condition must have been disabling for at least one year or can result in death

 When you apply for benefits, you are required to send in complete information about your child's disability and how it impacts them on a regular basis.
 Teachers, doctors, and therapists may also be required to send in information.
 Although it can take three to five months to process your application, some medical conditions might cause benefit payments to begin right away.